iosiosio/documentation/docs/about.md

 {: .no_toc }

-This is about how i built and using this documentation solution.
+This is about how i designed, built and maintain this "documentation as code" solution.
 {: .fs-6 .fw-300 }

 ## Table of contents